Warm and Safe Homes in Fishwick

 - We will share the lessons learned to benefit projects in other communities

-In August 2020 residents affected by the failed insulation were sent a questionnaire.
+In August 2020 and February 2022 residents affected by the failed insulation were sent a questionnaire.
 The response has been good which is great news as this information is really important to help us to better understand the households we hope to help and what help we can give.
-The questionnaire had a deadline of 28 August 2020 but because of the delays caused by COVID-19, we are still able to accept responses so if you are a resident and have the questionnaire handy, please fill it in and send it to us in the envelope we provided.
+The questionnaire deadline has already passed but we are still able to accept responses so if you are a resident and have the questionnaire handy, please fill it in and send it to us in the envelope we provided.
+Please bear in mind that completing a questionnaire does not mean that your property will be surveyed or have works completed as the Charity has very limited funding.
 You don’t need a stamp.
 If you can’t find your questionnaire but would like to complete it, just get in touch to let us know and we’ll send you another one.
-Send us an email to firstname.lastname@example.org or call us on 0800 9159075.
+Send us an email to firstname.lastname@example.org.

 Apart from the household survey NEA has also issued a call for evidence to stakeholders, an invitation to local organisations to share their views, experience and expertise with us.
 A technical evaluation will also be carried out alongside the property surveys in order to measure the effectiveness of the improvements made and the longer-term impacts on living conditions.